awslabs/time-addressable-media-store/upgrades/4.1_5.0/README.md

 ### Step 1: Webhooks ETL

 1. Open the Lambda function in the AWS Console (named `<stack-name>-NeptuneImportFunction-<id>`)
-2. In the code editor, uncomment the line: `# webhooks_etl()`
+2. In the code editor, locate the line `etl_step = ""` set the value of this variable to `webhooks`: `etl_step = "webhooks"`
 3. Deploy the changes
-4. Execute the Lambda function (use "Test" with an empty test event)
+4. Execute the Lambda function (choose "Test" with an empty test event)
-5. Verify completion in CloudWatch Logs
+5. Verify completion in the Lambda Execution Results window. (`SUCCESS` appears in the output)

-6. Re-comment the line before proceeding
+**Note: The WebHooks ETL process can only be executed once.
+If run a second time it will create duplciate WebHooks in the TAMS Store.**

 ### Step 2: Storage ETL

-1. Uncomment the line: `# storage_etl(context)`
+1. In the code editor, locate the line `etl_step = "..."` set the value of this variable to `storage`: `etl_step = "storage"`
 2. Deploy the changes
-3. Execute the Lambda function
+3. Execute the Lambda function (choose "Test" with an empty test event)
-4. Check CloudWatch Logs - if not all items were processed, the logs will display a `last_evaluated_key` value
+4. Verify completion in the Lambda Execution Results window.
+If not all items were processed `PARTIAL` will be visible in the output.
 5. If a `last_evaluated_key` was logged, update the Lambda code to pass this value: `storage_etl(context, last_evaluated_key={value})` and re-run
-6. Repeat until all items are processed (no `last_evaluated_key` in logs)
+6. Repeat until all items are processe. (`SUCCESS` appears in the output)

-7. Re-comment the line before proceeding
+**Note: Since the ids of the items are preserved in this ETL process, re-running the process will not cause any harm.**

 ### Step 3: Tags ETL

-1. Uncomment the line: `# tags_etl(context)`
+1. In the code editor, locate the line `etl_step = "..."` set the value of this variable to `tags`: `etl_step = "tags"`
 2. Deploy the changes
-3. Execute the Lambda function
+3. Execute the Lambda function (choose "Test" with an empty test event)
-4. Check CloudWatch Logs - if not all items were processed, the logs will indicate this
+4. Verify completion in the Lambda Execution Results window.
+If not all items were processed `PARTIAL` will be visible in the output.
 5. If processing is incomplete, re-run the function (it will continue processing remaining items)
-6. Repeat until completion
+6. Repeat until all items are processe. (`SUCCESS` appears in the output)

-7. Re-comment the line
+**Note: Since the this ETL process updates the items in place and the query filters to only items than need processing re-running the process will not cause any harm.**

 ## Verification